WirtsLegs/WirtsTools/README.md

 Note for exact enum values to use see [here](https://wiki.hoggitworld.com/view/DCS_enum_weapon)

+Finally to debug or otherwise figure out the values for a specific weapon including name run `WT.weapon.Debug()` that will turn on debugging output that will, among other things, print weapon details out to the screen when you fire a weapon

 Ok now how to actually add those terms to the filter, to start we created a filter with

 ```lua